How much are solicitor fees when buying a house?

 Conveyancing costs vary a lot depending on the house you are buying.

-Relevant factors that can influence your conveyancing costs include whether or not the property you are buying is freehold or leasehold, where the conveyancer is based, whether you’re using a property solicitor or licensed conveyor, the price of the property and whether you’re conveying your property online.
+Relevant factors that can influence your conveyancing costs include whether or not the property you are buying is freehold or leasehold, where the conveyancer is based, whether you’re using a property solicitor or licensed conveyancer, the price of the property and whether you choose an online-only service.

 Depending on the preferences of the buying and selling parties, you may also need to pay more in disbursement costs.
 Some of the most common disbursement costs include:

-- Anti-money laundering checks: these legal checks confirm your identity and are likely to be done by an online company.
-They normally cost between £6 and £20.
+Anti-money laundering checks: These legal checks confirm your identity and are likely to be done by an online company.
+They normally cost between £15 and £50 and you may pay them multiple times, for solicitors, lenders and other professionals.

-- Searches: you will need property, drainage and environmental searches.
+Searches: You will need property, drainage and environmental searches.
 If you’re planning on carrying out property developments, you will need a development search.
-These can often come to between £250 and £450.
+These might cost between £250 to £450.

-- Transferring ownership: you will need to pay the land registry a fee for transferring your name, and this can cost between £20 to £500 online, and between £45 and £1,105 by post.
+Transferring ownership: You will need to pay HM Land Registry a fee for transferring a property into your name, and this can cost between £20 to over £1000 depending on the price of the property and whether you file on paper or digitally.

-- Gifted deposits: if you’ve been gifted money to help buy a property, you will need to fill in extra paperwork to prove the money has come from a legitimate source.
-If your solicitor or conveyer will be completing the paperwork, it can cost up to £100.
+Gifted deposits: If you’ve been given money to help buy a property, you will need to fill in extra paperwork to prove the money has come from a legitimate source.
+If your solicitor or conveyancer will be completing the paperwork, it can cost between £100 and £150 plus VAT per gift.

 How can you keep your solicitor conveyancing fees down?